anszau/gruvbox-concoctis-vscode-theme/README.md

 Available values: "neutral", "aqua", "blue", "green", "grey", "orange", "purple", "red", "yellow"

-_Due to the use opacity the difference between "neutral" and "grey" is subtle, while the latter provies a bit more contrast.
+_Due to the use opacity the difference between "neutral" and "grey" is subtle, while the latter provides a bit more contrast.
 Consider the latter option while using a Dark variant if more contrast is desired._

 ```json
 {